curv3d/curv/docs/Module.md

     on its internals.
 * Eventually, we can use LLVM to compile script files to optimized shared object or DLL files.
+* BUT: what are the semantics of `use file M1; use file M2; ...`?
+  If there are no duplicate definitions between M1, M2 and ..., then it's obvious.
+But what if a change to script module M1 or M2 creates a new definition and makes existing code ambiguous?
+  * Under my current design, `use` is evaluated during analysis, and that means script module changes *can* force reanalysis of dependent modules.
+  * Or, `use` is evaluated at run time.
+(But, when is that?
+Any module member that depends on a binding B imported via `use` has an RThunk which searches for B in all of the `use`d modules.)
+  * With these run-time semantics, we might want to change `use` to force a more efficient implementation: `use(id1,id2,...)module`.
+    * Now, analysis can accurately determine a binding's definition at analysis time, and we don't have to search all the used modules on each reference to a builtin.
+We still need to thunk any definiens that references an external module binding, though.
+    * The implementation of `use` is much simpler with this interface.
+      No "Russell's paradox" and no need to implement analysis-time evaluation.

 Top-level modules are the unit of memory management for compiled code.
 You can't keep one function or submodule within a compiled module alive,